Information and guidelines for funeral directors and health practitioners on deaths, funerals and tangihanga.

 Last updated: 12 August 2020

-These guidelines will be reviewed regularly and may change as we move through alert levels.
+These guidelines will be reviewed regularly and will change if we need to re-activate higher alert levels.

 On this page:

 - Contact tracing register

 - Attending funerals or tangihanga for people in managed isolation or quarantine

 - Cremations and exemptions from viewing a body